Modelerconso/Modelerconso/README.md

 ## Contribution

 Aside from my academic and athletic pursuits, I'm deeply involved in volunteering, particularly in programming-related projects.
 I'm driven by a desire to make a positive impact on society through technology.

-## Open to Work

-I am currently seeking opportunities as a software developer.
-Feel free to reach out if you think I'd be a good fit for your team!